Newfound love in a strawberry shortcake recipe

-So imagine my surprise, when in pastry class at the Culinary Institute my chef tells me to mix biscuit dough in a stand mixer for six minutes.
-Six minutes!
-I thought he was crazy, cracked up, lost his marbles.
+You literally mix this biscuit dough for six minutes.
+SIX FREAKIN' MINUTES!
+I surely thought my pastry chef instructor was crazy.
+Cracked up.
+Lost his marbles.
 But culinary students do as culinary students are told.
-“Yes, chef," fifty-five (tough and rubbery) strawberry shortcakes up by five o'clock.
+"Sure thing, chef," fifty-five (tough and rubbery) strawberry shortcakes coming up by five o'clock.

 I now feel no pressure when crafting pie dough and biscuits at home to worry about over mixing or creating lumps of butter that are exactly the size of a garden vegetable.
 Furthermore, flaky pie doughs are usually only desired when the shell is completely baked prior to filling, such as with chocolate cream pie.
 Because when you fill an uncooked crust, the weight of the mixture will collapse any large pockets of flake created, anyway (effort wasted).